Categories

 Inclusive Practice_ Blog Post One_ Disability

-Individuals with ‘multiple targeted identities’ are disempowered through hegemonic structures and systemic inequality (Crenshaw, 1991, p.1245), and these identities are tied to social group membership (Lukkien, Chauhan and Otaye-Ebede, 2024. p.3).The social model of disability suggests that disability is constructed by barriers in the hegemonic social world and that this world can be (re)designed to include the needs and differences of individuals (UAL, no date).
+Crenshaw (1991, p.1245) highlights the ‘need to account for multiple grounds for identity’ in understanding the construction of the social world and asserts that individuals with ‘multiple targeted identities’ are disempowered through hegemony and systemic inequality.
+These identities are tied to social group membership (Lukkien, Chauhan and Otaye-Ebede, 2024. p.3), one such group identity being disability.
+The Social Model of Disability suggests that disability is constructed by barriers in the hegemonic social world and that this world can be (re)designed to include the needs and differences of all individuals (UAL, no date).

 Figure 1.
 Attainment Rates by Disability (6 way) 1st– 2:1 (Campos-Barbi, 2025a, p.15)